Oh-My-Gauss/Oh-My-Gauss/README.md

 - 👋 Hi, I’m @Oh-My-Gauss
-- 👀 I’m interested in eLearning and DataScience.
+- 👀 I’m interested in eLearning and Data Science.
+Also xAPI.
 - 🌱 I’m currently learning Python and R.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me